mitranim/sb/readme.md

 This must be **copied and pasted** into your application.
 I've come to believe that CSS libraries, even semantically versioned, are way too brittle.
 There's no such thing as a non-breaking change in CSS, and the application needs _full control_ over the code.

 Requires SCSS, but is trivial to convert to CSS if needed. _Must_ be run through [Autoprefixer](https://github.com/postcss/autoprefixer).

+## Size

+After applying `autoprefixer` for IE >= 10 and `clean-css`, the minified size becomes around 26 KB.
+More than half of that are flexbox and ordering classes, which require multiple vendor-specific variations.
+Comment out the ones you don't use.

 ## Misc